JRCSTU/allinone/Archive/README.txt

 1st steps
 =========
-0. Execute the ``INSTALL.vbs`` script the first time after extracting the archive.
+0. Execute the ``INSTALL.bat`` script the first time after extracting the archive.

 1. Ensure the latest "MS CRT Runtime DLL" is installed (admin rights required if not), or else, you would see this message when launching CO2MPAS:

         The program can't start because ap-ms-win-crt-runtime-L1-1-0.dll is missing from your computer...

    Visit this issue for more informations: https://github.com/JRCSTU/CO2MPAS-TA/issues/5

 3. Launch CO2MPAS:

     - Execute the ``CO2MPAS.vbs`` file, or simply press the [WinKey] once and start typing "run CO2MPAS", and select it ro lauch the GUI.

 4. For various operations, the *console* is needed: